smholvoet/smholvoet.github.io/_posts/2021-11-08-monitor-linux-hosts-grafana-prometheus-node-exporter.md

 ## Grafana dashboard setup

 Let's first verify whether Grafana is actually receiving metrics from Prometheus.
-Click the Explore tab at the left, select your Prometheus instance at the top left and open the metrics browser.
-This dropdown should contain a list of all the metrics which node exporter was able to scrape from your host system:
+Click the **Explore** tab at the left, select your Prometheus instance at the top left and open the *Metrics browser*.
+This dropdown listshould contain a list of all the metrics which node exporter was able to scrape from your host system:

 ![grafana-metrics-explorer](/assets/images/grafana-metrics-explorer.png){: .align-center}